Myths about planting in the fall:

 For waterwise landscapes, you must select the right tree for your yard and know the best place to plant it.

 Every yard is unique so there isn’t a one size fits all option.
-Arborists like James Batton and the experts here at Glover Nursery are always happy to help you on your waterwise landscape journey.
-We are always here to answer your questions!
+The experts here at Glover Nursery are always happy to help you on your waterwise landscape journey.

 The heat is here and it reminds us how lucky we are to have beautiful, waterwise perennials in our garden.
 With the increasing population here in Utah, conserving water is definitely a top priority.

 There are many great resources in Utah for guidance on water conservation while gardening.
 We've shared many of these programs with you over the years: Utah Department of Water Resources, Conservation Garden Park, USU Extension Services, Red Butte Conservation Garden and Localscapes are all programs or resources we love.
 They all have Utah specific guidance with truly beautiful results.

 Glover Nursery’s own landscape department participates in the Localscape design program.
 If you have done a Localscape design, you might have even worked with one of our experts to create your own waterwise oasis!

 These make our top 7 for a number of reasons: beauty, aromatic, quick to establish, pollinators love them, season round interest, and of course, water-wise.
 We were going to just do 5, but it was impossible to narrow the list down that far.